 Nebeker, Frederik.
 Astronomy and the geophysical tradition in the United States in the nineteenth century: a guide to the manuscript sources in the Library of the American Philosophical Society.
 Philadelphia: The Society, 1991.

 Records and history of the United States Geological Survey.
 Edited by Clifford M. Nelson.
 Reston: USGS, 2000.
 CD-ROM.
-Contains two presentations: Renee M. Jaussaud’s inventory of the documents wall mirrors accessioned by the end of 1997 and Mary C. Rabbitt’s The United States Geological Survey 1879-1989.
+Contains two presentations: Renee M. Jaussaud’s inventory of the documents accessioned by the end of 1997 and Mary C. Rabbitt’s The United States Geological Survey 1879-1989.

 Royal Society of London.
 Catalogue of scientific papers, 1800-1900.
 Metuchen: Scarecrow Reprint Corp., 1968.